 Lend a helping hand

 Every child deserves proper education, good food and a happy life.
-Let's do it together.
-Let's tell these children and their mothers that when no one cares, SOMEONE cares!
+Some chidren are denied these.
+We want to tell them and their mothers that when no one cares, SOMEONE cares!

 Copyright © 2011 by Help-for-the-fatherless Scholarship Foundation · All Rights reserved.